WHY IS IT BETTER TO GET PIERCED WITH A NEEDLE, THAN WITH A GUN?

 ⚠️All piercings are ALWAYS done by hand with single-use needles only!⚠️

 We are a private studio!

-Implant-grade titanium is the most appropriate material available for surgical implants and can help piercings heal more quickly compared with other metals such as steel and lower grades of titanium.
+ASTM F136 “Implant-grade” Titanium is completely biocompatible and is designed for long-term wear under the skin.
+This grade of Titanium is NICKEL-FREE and it is the most appropriate material available for surgical implants and can help piercings heal more quickly compared with other metals such as steel and lower grades of titanium.
 The composition of the titanium alloy used in ASTM F136 is tightly bound so that it cannot break down under the skin and release metal particles inside the body.

 What are the consequences of using cheaper materials, such as 316L surgical steel?

 Surgical steel is unsafe for use in initial piercing due to its high nickel content, which can cause complications for those with a sensitivity to nickel, as many as ten per cent of the population.
-Surgical steel is not as tightly bound as titanium, so that particles of the jewellery, including nickel, can bleed into the skin, which can lead to harm the longer the jewellery is worn.
+Surgical steel is not as tightly bound as titanium, so that particles of the jewelry, including nickel, can bleed into the skin, which can lead to harm the longer the jewelry is worn.

 It can also cause hypertrophic scarring (bumps), itchiness and excessive white cell build up around the site of old piercings.

 According to the EU Nickel Directive it is illegal to use any jewelry in initial piercings with a nickel release rate of 0.2 micrograms per cm2 per week or less.
 The jewelry I use is entirely free of nickel and made of materials approved for long-term use in the human body.